The Soulful Strings: Concept

 The Soulful Strings' repertoire consisted mainly of cover versions, often given a musical interpretation that combined soul, jazz, funk and psychedelia.
 Speaking to an interviewer from Berklee College of Music, where he later worked as a professor teaching jazz arrangements, Evans attributed the ensemble's distinctive sound to his use of violas (rather than any violins) as lead string instruments, beside the cellos.
 He described the combination of two violas and four cellos as "a very dark sound".

 In a 2009 interview with Wax Poetics magazine, Evans credited Chess co-founder Leonard Chess with initiating the strings-based concept; however, he added that the flute and guitar parts became a "driving force" as much as the string section.
-Larry Grogan, founding editor of the soul music website Funky16Corners, writes that although superficially the project might appear to be in the "easy listening/kitsch" category, their music reveals "[not] a Montovani-esque vibe, but rather an energetic soul/funk/jazz rhythm section augmented (not overpowered) by strings".
+Larry Grogan, founding editor of the soul music website Funky16Corners, writes that although superficially the project might appear to be in the "easy listening/kitsch" category, their music reveals "[not] a Mantovani-esque vibe, but rather an energetic soul/funk/jazz rhythm section augmented (not overpowered) by strings".